mstocco/mariostoc.co/content/traininglog/20220814-ironman2022-2weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Run 15km.
 Flat route.
 Easy effort.
 Remember to fuel as if you're getting into a long day.
-Only goal is to cover the distance as comfortably as possible.

-Mobility 25 minutes
+Only goal is to cover the distance as comfortably as possible. &mdash; Mobility 25 minutes

 ### NOTES
 Total Time: **96 Minutes** &nbsp; Run: **16.2 km**